Harbaugh, Frost and the joy (and pain) of coaching your alma mater

 "I'd say dissatisfaction," Frost said.

 Are those emotions magnified because he's living it at Nebraska?
-Yes and no, said Frost, who heads to Michigan unsure if true freshman QB Adrian Martinez is ready to return from a one-week absence after he suffered a leg injury in Week 2.
+Yes and no, said Frost, who heads to Michigan unsure whether true freshman QB Adrian Martinez is ready to return from a one-week absence after he suffered a leg injury in Week 2.
 Walk-on Andrew Bunch played in his place against Troy.

 "I want it to work more, and I know it's going to work," he said.
 "It hasn't happened as quickly as we wanted.
 We've had some pretty tough breaks in the first few weeks.
 But that's the way the sport goes."

-In the next breath, Frost said, he wouldn't feel different in this spot as coach of the Green Bay Packers or at Malcolm (Nebraska) High, from which his father, Larry, was recruited by Osborne -- then an assistant coach under Bob Devaney -- to Nebraska as a halfback in 1966.
+In the next breath, Frost said, he wouldn't feel different in this spot as coach of the Green Bay Packers or at Malcolm (Nebraska) High.
+That's the school from which Osborne -- then an assistant coach under Bob Devaney -- recruited Frost's father, Larry, to Nebraska as a halfback in 1966.

 You see, part of what complicates matters so much for the likes of Frost and Harbaugh is just how deep the roots extend.